danielvdao/classycoder/README.md

 **_todo_**

 - ~~Get the SMS class actually functioning~~ Done.
-- Read the text from the assets file and get it to display
+- ~~Read the text from the assets file and get it to display~~ Done.
 - ~~Make the project~~ Done.
 - ~~Get the SMS to send daily~~ Done with AlarmReceiver.
 - Get the SMS to send three times a day (not necessary, but would be nice)
 - ~~Set up the database~~ Done.
-- Save the numbers in a database
 - Make a nice layout